 Marketing and Communications

-We are very happy to share with you our 2020 Annual Report.
+We are excited to share with you our 2020 Annual Report.
 It is a snapshot of our work last year and a continuing chapter in our transformation from project-driven technology training to co-created and community-led program management designed to secure, conserve, and expand essential resources.